Kipalapala: Mission

+The mission of St. Paul Major Seminary, Kipalapala is to impart academic, religious, moral and human training to young persons who will serve the Catholic Church and the nation as committed priests.

 R.P.
 Ganachan of the White Fathers penetrated the region of Unyanyembe in 1879, and tried unsuccessfully to settle at Tabora.

 In 1891 R.P.
 Guillet managed to open an orphanage at Tabora, which was soon moved to Kipalapala an hour's walk away.

 Jean-Baptiste-Frézal Charbonnier was ordained bishop by Bishop Léon Livinhac on 24 August 1887 at Kipalapala.

 He was the first bishop to be ordained in equatorial Africa.

+Vision

+The vision of St. Paul's Major Seminary is a deep evangelization of the local Catholic Church of Tanzania through a well trained personnel.
+This evangelization leads to an ultimate vision of the Church that is salvation of souls.

 History

 The official name of Kipalapala Senior Seminary is St. Paul's Senior Seminary - Kipalapala.
 The seminary was founded by the society of the Missionaries of Africa, popularly known as 'The White Fathers' in 1923.
 Initially it was located at a small place called Utinta near Lake Tanganyika.
 Two years later the seminary was shifted to Kipalapala, Tabora, a place which was central and accessible for students who came for priestly formation not only from Tanzania (Tanganyika by then) but also from neighboring countries such as Kenya, Malawi and Zambia.
-Thus St. Paul's Senior Seminary at Kipalapala existed since 1925.
+Thus, St. Paul's Senior Seminary at Kipalapala existed since the year 1925.
 The course in Theology takes four academic years.

 Since mid 1960s the seminary became one of the three inter-diocesan regional seminaries in Tanzania assigned to train seminarians in Theology.
-The other two seminaries for theology are Peramiho Senior Seminary in Southern Tanzania and St. Carol Lwanga Senior Seminary - Segerea in Dar es Salaam.
+The other two seminaries for theology are Peramiho Senior Seminary in Southern Tanzania and St. Karoli Lwanga Senior Seminary - Segerea in Dar es Salaam.